-Jam in time wirelessly with your modular gear
+Jam together wirelessly with modular synths,

 Desktop Modular Clock Generator with Ableton Link Integration